Floquet non-Abelian topological charges and edge states

-First, all possible NATCs in the quaternion group $Q$ and their mutual transitions are found in Fig.~\ref{Phase Diagram}, while only part of them could survive in the same parameter space of the associated static model (see Fig.~S2 of the SM).
-Moreover, certain trivial phases with quaternion charge $1$ in the static setting are transformed to Floquet NATPs via our simple quenching protocol (see also Fig.~S2).
+First, all possible NATCs in the quaternion group $Q$ and their mutual transitions are found in Fig.\,\fref{fig2}2, while only part of them could survive in the same parameter space of the associated static model (see Fig.\,S3 of the SM).
+Moreover, certain trivial phases with quaternion charge $1$ in the static setting are transformed to Floquet NATPs via our simple quenching protocol (see also Fig.\,S3 of the SM).
 Therefore, Floquet drivings applied to a static system could flexibly induce and greatly enrich the NATPs and phase transitions therein, offering an efficient means of realizing and engineering non-Abelian topological matter beyond equilibrium.

-Second, the white and gray regions in Fig.~\ref{Phase Diagram} correspond to Floquet non-Abelian topological insulators (NATIs) and semimetals, respectively.
+Second, the white and gray regions in Fig.\,\fref{fig2}2 correspond to Floquet NATIs and non-Abelian topological semimetals (NATSs), respectively.
 Although the former was reported before, the latter has not been identified due to the lack of a systematic phase diagram in previous studies.
-These non-Abelian topological semimetals (NATSs) are gapless due to the \textit{indirect overlap} of their Floquet bands in momentum space.
+These NATSs are gapless due to the indirect overlap of their Floquet bands in momentum space.
 This makes them different from Dirac or Weyl semimetals, which are depicted by Abelian topological charges like $\pi$-Berry phases or Chern numbers at band-touching points.
-With separable bands, Floquet NATSs can still be characterized by quaternions, whose values are shown in Fig.~\ref{Phase Diagram}.
-Meanwhile, the edge states associated with NATCs could survive in the gap(s) where the Floquet bands of the corresponding NATSs have no overlaps (see Sec.~IV of the SM for more details).
+With separable bands, Floquet NATSs can still be characterized by quaternions, whose values are shown in Fig.\,\fref{fig2}2.
+Meanwhile, the edge states associated with NATCs could survive in the gap(s) where the Floquet bands of the corresponding NATSs have no overlaps (see Sec.\,IV of the SM for more details).
 Our discoveries thus reveal a unique type of Floquet topological semimetal with a non-Abelian origin.